-The Cornelius Church of Christ is the youngest congregation we’ve ever visited, in fact, their first official worship service had just commenced the Sunday before our visit.
-We would have loved to have been there, especially since the congregation is composed of Christians from the first congregation that had hired Mark as their evangelist 36 years ago who had just merged with a congregation composed of some of the members from the only other congregation in which Mark was a fulltime evangelist.
-This adds up in our hearts to a beautiful blend of people many of which we’ve known and loved for 36 years.
+The Cornelius Church of Christ is the youngest congregation we’ve ever visited; in fact, their first official worship service had just commenced the Sunday before our visit.
+We would have loved to have been there, especially since the congregation is composed of Christians from the first congregation that had hired Mark as their evangelist thirty-six years ago.
+They had just merged with a congregation composed of some of the members from the only other congregation in which Mark was a full-time evangelist.
+This adds up in our hearts to a beautiful blend of people, many of whom we’ve known and loved for several decades.

 July 22, 2022: